-Before the shooting, Mitch had made a pastime out of softball, golf and running.
+Before losing his wife, Mitch had made a pastime out of softball, golf and running.
 He had told his wife that he would run a marathon one day.
 She asked how far he was running now.
 He told her about three miles.
 She asked how long a marathon was.
 He told her about 20 miles.
 She laughed and said he better pick up the pace.
 In Mitch’s heart, he knew that some day he was going to run a marathon.

 “When my son was in the first grade, I chose to run my first marathon in Nashville.
 In the last 50 yards, my son came to the barrier and we ran hand in hand through the finish line.”

 Mitch told his son that he ran the marathon for his mother.
-His son told him that he needed to run four more, so he asked why.
-Mitch’s son told him that there were four girls that were killed the same day his mom died, so in the next two years, he ran five marathons.
+His son told him that he needed to run four more because there were four girls that were killed the same day his mom died.
+In the next two years, Mitch ran five marathons.